Competition Model and Language Learning | TESL Issues

 Complexity Theory | Research Conduction

 Complexity Theory Complexity theory is closely linked to chaos theory.
 Complex systems are random, nonlinear, unpredictable, self-organising, and subject to ‘strange attractor’, (i.e. they home in on a pattern that determines the boundaries of the phenomenon).
-Larsen-Freeman (1997) proposed that language and L2 acquisition are best viewed as complex systems.
-She identified a number of…
+Language and L2 acquisition are best viewed as complex systems.
+Larsen-Freeman identified a number of features of L2 acquisition…